-The forecasted annual pace of production of natural gas and condensate used in the valuation was based on the pace of production specified in the D&M CPR, which in our estimation reflects the likely scenario considering the public information available in relation to the contracts that have been signed, the extent of the demand and the expected competition in the domestic market (for a detailed forecast of the annual production rate of natural gas and condensate, see Annex A).
-In addition, an adjustment was made to the natural gas production rate in 2023 in accordance with the various reports of Energean that pertain to the forecasted production from the reservoirs, which were released in proximity to the publication of the D&M CPR.
-The remaining quantity that was reduced in the production rate in 2023 was spread out over the next years.
-These reports include forecasts which are based on a ramp-up in the pace of production, the feasibility and likelihood of occurrence of which we cannot assess in the absence of further publicly-available information.
-As of the date of this Paper, such reports are the only source for Energean's forecasts of the expected pace of production from the reservoirs.
+The forecasted annual rate of production of natural gas and condensate used in the valuation was based on the rate of production specified in the D&M CPR, which in our estimation reflects the likely scenario considering the public information available in relation to the contracts that have been signed, the extent of the demand and the expected competition in the domestic market (for a detailed forecast of the annual production rate of natural gas and condensate, see Annex A).

+In addition, in accordance with the various reports of Energean that pertain to the actual rate of production and the forecasted rate of production from the reservoirs, which were released after the publication of the D&M CPR, adjustments were made to the rate of production of the natural gas and condensate in 2023.
+These reports include, inter alia, an actual production rate that is lower than the forecasted rate of production in the D&M CPR and forecasts based on a ramp-up in the rate of production, the feasibility and likelihood of occurrence of which we cannot assess in the absence of further publicly-available information.
+As of the date of this Paper, such reports are the only source for Energean's forecasts of the rate of production from the reservoirs.
+Due to these adjustments to the production rate, the balance of the quantity deducted in the 2023 production rate has been postponed to the last years in the production profile.

-In addition, according to the D&M CPR, a conversion factor of 37.2 million MMBTU to 1 BCM was assumed.
+In addition, according to the D&M CPR, a factor of approx. 37.2 million was taken into account for the conversion from an MMBTU unit to a BCM unit.